hugorbarbosa/cpp-coding-style-guide/README.md

 - `my_class.h`
 - `a_directory/my_struct.h`

-For files relative to tests, use a prefix correspondent to the testing level:
+For files relative to tests, use the following rules:

-- Unit test file related to `my_class`: `ut_my_class.cpp`
+- For unit tests, use the prefix `ut_`.
+Example: unit test file related to `my_class` should be named as `ut_my_class.cpp`.
-- Integration test file: `it_something.cpp`
+- For integration tests, use the prefix `it_`.
+Example: `it_something.cpp`.
-- System test file: `st_something.cpp`
+- For system tests, use the prefix `st_`.
+Example: `st_something.cpp`.
-- Mock related to `my_class`: `mock_my_class.h`
+- For testing doubles (mocks, fakes, stubs, etc.), use a prefix that identifies its type.
+Example: mock file related to `my_class` should be named as `mock_my_class.h`.

 ## Comments and documentation

 ### Comments usage

 Comments are important to state intent more clearly to the reader.
-It should contain details to help understand a particular part of code, but don't comment what can be easily extracted from the code.
+It should contain details to help understanding some code, but don't comment what can be easily extracted from the code.
 While comments are very important, the best code is self-documenting.

 ### Comment style